8-Bit Christmas: Production

 In March 2021, it was announced Neil Patrick Harris, Winslow Fegley, June Diane Raphael, and Steve Zahn had joined the cast of the film, with Michael Dowse directing from a screenplay by its author and executive producer Kevin Jakubowski, which appeared on the 2019 Black List.
 New Line Cinema and Star Thrower Entertainment produced the film, with HBO Max distributing.

 Principal photography began in March 2021, in Toronto, Canada.

+Timeline

+The narration states the story takes place in "the late 80s", and the setting can be more precisely placed in 1989 based upon the availability of the Nintendo Power Glove (released in the United States in October 1989) and the infamous profanity printed on the Bill Ripken baseball card (released in Fleer's 1989 set).

+There are some potential inconsistencies with this timeline, however.
+The Nintendo Entertainment System was widely released in the United States in 1986, allowing three years for it to become widespread; after this amount of time, it is highly unlikely that the rich kid in Jake's class would still be the only child to own one.
+Additionally, the popularity of Cabbage Patch Kids peaked in 1983–1986, and by 1989 would not have been as scarce as depicted in the film.
+Also, Fleer's 1989 baseball cards were released early in the year, and by December new packs would only contain cards that were censored to hide the profanity.
+These inconsistencies can be justified by considering that adult Jake's memory of the experience may not be perfect, with more than 30 years having elapsed since the story took place and it being based his childhood memories.
+It is also possible that he intentionally embellished the story (such as combining storylines that took place across a range of Christmases) for the sake of his daughter.

 Release

 The film was digitally released on November 24, 2021, on HBO Max.
 It was released on DVD on October 18, 2022.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 31 reviews, with an average rating of 7/10.
 The website's critics consensus reads, "For viewers seeking an undemanding and sweetly nostalgic ode to yuletide seasons past, 8-Bit Christmas boots up without a glitch."
 Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on five critics, indicating "generally favorable" reviews.

 Nick Ordoña of the Los Angeles Times praised the casting, directing, and Jakubowski's writing, summarizing: "It even earns its heart-tugging ending.
 In short, it's a surprise contender for Best Christmas Movie of the last several years."
 Calum Marsh of The New York Times wrote: "When it isn't fawning over roller rinks, Goonies posters, and Casio watches, 8 Bit Christmas is a warm and refreshingly earnest holiday comedy."